raul23/Darth-Vader-RPi/docs/README_docs.rst

    $ pip uninstall darth_vader_rpi dv_sounds pygame pynput simulrpi

-You can remove from the previous command-line those dependencies that you don't want to uninstall.
+You can exclude from the previous command-line those dependencies that you don't want to uninstall.

 .. note::